mhxion/awesome-discord-communities/CONTRIBUTING.md

 ![Render Screenshot](images/screenshots/screenshot_00.png)

+✅ Community icon is optimized, and at least `128x128` pixel in resolution with moderate PPI

 ✅ Community name does not contain any emoji (discouraged)

 ✅ Invite link is permanent, generated from Discord platform itself, not a third-party domain